 Caries Exam – During a caries (or cavities) exam, we locate areas of decay on chewing surfaces and between your teeth.
 We use both a visual exam and x-rays to determine the best treatment plan for your dental needs.

-Complete Dentures – When you no longer have any natural teeth, complete dentures are a great, traditional method to help restore the look and function of your smile.
+When you no longer have any natural teeth, full dentures are a great, traditional method to help restore the look and function of your smile.
 Although many patients are successful denture wearers, some may experience difficulties, such as poor stability and the decreased ability to chew.
 When this occurs, dental implants can be utilized to improve the stability and retention of dentures.